* If you click a link on this page and make a purchase, I may receive a small commission at no extra cost to you. Learn more.

 4. Heat the stuffing for 5 minutes, checking carefully that the outside doesn’t get burnt.

-To get a super crispy outside, spray the stuffing with some cooking spray before you put them in the air fryer.
+To get a super crispy outside, spray the stuffing with some cooking spray before you put it in the air fryer.

 How to store stuffing